 In the Field Selector, select Point Data in the Fields panel.

 In the lower-right panel, select the Layout Model tab and click the down arrows to select Location.
 Click the down arrows again and select Edit.
-This will open the Layout Model Editor.
+This opens the Layout Model Editor.

-Add a windbarb to your layout model.
+Add a windbarb to the layout model.

 In the left panel of the Layout Model Editor, click Windbarb.
 Left Click in the window to place the windbarb object.
 Left Click+Drag to move the windbarb to the center of the box.